 Birds love to feast on seed-bearing flowers

-By simply adding seed-bearing flowers to your garden, you are massively helping your local wild birds.
+You are massively helping your local wild birds by adding seed-bearing flowers to your garden.
 Perennial flower species offer a long-lasting food source that will return year after year.
-We also advise you choose a variety of flower types, colours, and heights for a stunning arrangement of flowers to attract a wide range of bird species.
+We also advise you to choose a variety of flower types, colours, and heights for a stunning arrangement of flowers to attract a wide range of bird species.

 Birds will also feast on holly, ivy, honeysuckle, sunflower and rose flowers.
-These plants are all easily obtainable in the UK and are a beautiful addition to any garden.
+These plants are easily obtainable in the UK and a beautiful addition to any garden.

 Tree Sap, buds, fruits, and seeds offer birds an abundance of nutrition

 Trees produce an abundance of food for birds.
 Their buds, sap, seeds, and nuts give birds a wide range of nutritional benefits all year round.
 In the UK, there are trees that are ideal for feeding birds (both coniferous and deciduous).
 Trees like birch, holly, rowan, crab apple and many others are great food sources for birds.
 Trees also offer shelter from the weather and predators.